arts-link/rnkallday.com/content/audio-+-visual/explainer-video-for-hemp-tech-startup/index.md

 # featured_image = ""
 # showTOC = true
 hideAsideBar = true
+weight = 40
 +++

-## This is an explainer video for a cannabis tech company product.
+This is an explainer video for a cannabis tech company product.
 I scripted, narrated, and composed the music for this project.

 {{< youtube KAdSHQSY_MI >}}